Every website you visit relies on one thing: web hosting.

 While it’s not reasonable to expect a strictly 100% figure (things do happen, even to highly specialized and well-maintained computers with optimized software), a decent hosting should keep each of its servers online at least 99.5% of the time.

 As for permanent memory, the most important parameter is its type: while HDD (hard disk drive) used to be the standard for web hosting solutions, its new competitor, the solid-state drive (or SSD) allows for much faster data access, which also translates into higher loading speed for your website.
-It’s worth noting that hardware parameters may not always be disclosed in hosting offers, yet it is still useful to understand how physical components of your server can potentially affect your online project.
+All in all, prefer hosting that uses SSD or NVMe storage for faster performance and modern CPUs, including ARM-based options.

-Physical location – even if we keep the server’s hardware configuration constant, visitors from different parts of the world will experience different loading speeds on your website simply because it takes longer for the signals to reach them when the server is “talking” to their device.
+Server location – given identical hardware configuration, visitors from different parts of the world will experience different loading speeds on your website simply because it takes longer for the signals to reach them.
 It is thus important to keep in mind where your users are located and try to choose a hosting provider with servers physically located in the same geographic area.

 A control panel provides an easy, visual way manage your hosting: installing a website engine, accessing the website’s files directly, adjusting additional settings offered by the hosting provider.
 Some of the most commonly used hosting control panels include cPanel and Plesk.